alekskimeu/my-portfolio/data/posts/hello-world.md

 I was introduced to coding back in University where we did some Pascal, a bit of Java and PHP but I never really took it serious until 2020 when I decided to seriously teach myself coding.

 I quit my job in February 2020 to focus fully on learning and improving my skill set before getting back on the hunt for jobs.
 This was a risky decision to make, but I needed to make it.
 I needed to grow.
 I needed to jump out of my comfort zone and push myself to new heights.
 I needed to make a full switch into the world of Software.
-I needed to prove to myself that I could rise up to challenges and overcome them, and boy did I do that!
+I needed to prove to myself that I could rise up to challenges, and boy did I do that!

 I took on [FreeCodeCamp's](https://www.freecodecamp.org/) Web Development curriculum and committed to learning on almost a daily basis for the next 7 months.
 I learned through the curriculum, made notes and built and rebuilt the projects.
 Some sections, particularly JavaScript (I had not written any JavaScript prior to 2020), proved so hard that I had to take a break from the curriculum to try research more on them.